nicoleslaw/strategicwriting/syllabus.md

 Grading is [pass/fail](http://interactiondesign.sva.edu/wiki/pmwiki.php/Site/GradingCriteria) and will be based on your attendance and participation in class.
 Please be on time and be prepared to discuss the reading assignments each week.

-As this course is only five sessions, it’s important for you to be on time and prepared to contribute to the conversation each week.
+As this course is only five sessions, it’s important for you to be present and open to contributing to the conversation.
 More than two unexcused absences constitutes a failing grade.

-If you need to be late or miss a class, reach out to me in advance so you can keep with the assignments.
+If you will be late or need to miss a class, reach out to me in advance so you can keep with the assignments.
 No late work will be accepted.

 ---